 Skip to content

-Dror Poleg is an economic historian and former technology and private equity executive who advises the world's largest investors, companies, and policymakers on the forces reshaping work, cities, and markets.
-His award-winning book, Rethinking Real Estate, anticipated the current reshuffling of offices, homes, and economic activity in the wake of technological and economic shifts.
-His insights have been featured in The New York Times, The Wall Street Journal, The Atlantic, Bloomberg, NBC, and other major publications.
+Dror Poleg is an economic historian and former tech and private equity executive who writes about the future of work, cities, and markets.
+His award-winning book, Rethinking Real Estate, anticipated the global reshuffling of offices, homes, and economic activity triggered by digital and economic change.
+His insights have appeared in The New York Times, The Wall Street Journal, The Atlantic, Bloomberg, NBC, and other major publications.

-A sought-after keynote speaker, Dror has briefed executives at Fortune 500 companies, leading financial institutions, and global organizations, including UBS, Bank of America, CBRE, HSBC, and Indeed.
-His analysis—described as "inspiring and incisive"—is informed by firsthand experience as an investor, startup founder, parliamentary adviser, combat veteran, and dad.
+A sought-after keynote speaker, Dror explores how AI and other technologies are rewriting the rules of productivity, power, and investing.
+He has briefed executives at Fortune 500 companies and global institutions, including UBS, Bank of America, CBRE, HSBC, and Indeed.
+His analysis draws on firsthand experience as a startup founder, investor, parliamentary adviser, combat veteran, and father.

-Dror holds a Master's degree in Economic History from the London School of Economics and has taught or spoken at institutions including The University of Zurich, The Wharton School, MIT, and Columbia University.
-His global perspective is shaped by having lived and worked in Beijing, London, Paris, Melbourne, and Tel Aviv.
-Dror lives in New York with his wife and children.
+Dror holds a Master’s in Economic History from the London School of Economics and has spoken at institutions including the University of Zurich, Wharton, MIT, and Columbia.
+His global perspective is shaped by years of living and working in Beijing, London, Paris, Melbourne, and Tel Aviv.
+He now lives in New York with his wife and children.

 Visit Dror's speaker profile to learn more.